VeselinAtanasov/users/README.md

     * Once the user is registered/logged in a JWT token is returned from the server.
     * Using this token the user can :
 		* Edit its own account, but it is not allowed to change the username and the role from user to admin
-		* Retrieve it's own account, along with all friends, if there are any.
+		* Retrieve its own account, along with all friends, if there are any.
-		* Retrieve a list if all friends(only users with role = user are allowed).
+		* Retrieve a list of all friends(only users with role = user are allowed).
-		* Add a friend in it's friend list(only users with role = user are allowed).
+		* Add a friend in its friend list(only users with role = user are allowed).
-		* Remove a friend from it's friend list(only users with role = user are allowed).
+		* Remove a friend from its friend list(only users with role = user are allowed).
-		* Add an image to the profile..
+		* Add an image to the profile.
 * Admin functionality:
-    * Admins are normal user and has access to all user functionality, except friends list functionality
+    * Admins are normal user and has access to all user functionality, except friends list feature
     * Admins can:
 		* Retrieve all users with pagination
 		* Retrieve a single user by id